mohd-akram/blog/_posts/2018-06-27-color-coding-dots-in-css.md

 ---
 title: Color-Coding Dots in CSS
+description: Learn to create color-coding dots by abusing CSS.
 ---

 I used this technique for a grid of images where I needed to color-code them,